Are you a “morning person?”

 Get a good night’s sleep.

 You can’t expect to feel great in the morning if you tossed and turned for hours the night before.
 Try to get at least seven hours of sleep every night, and the best way to set your body clock is by retiring and rising at the same time for at least a week.
 If you have trouble dozing off, try meditating for a few minutes before bedtime.
+Make your bed and your bedroom as comfortable as possible.

 Get up early.